What is gingivitis?

 What causes periodontal disease?

 Plaque is the primary cause of periodontal disease.
-However, other factors can contribute to gum disease.
+However, other factors can contribute and advance the gum disease.
 These include:

-- Hormonal changes—such as those occurring during pregnancy, puberty, menopause, and monthly menstruation—make gums more sensitive, which makes it easier for gingivitis to develop.
+- Hormonal changes, such as those occurring during pregnancy, puberty, menopause, and monthly menstruation, make gums more sensitive.
+Thus makes it easier for gingivitis to develop.

 - Illnesses, which may affect the condition of your gums.
 This includes diseases, such as cancer or HIV, that interfere with the immune system.
 Because diabetes affects the body's ability to use blood sugar, patients with this disease are at higher risk of developing infections, including periodontal disease.

-- Bad habits, such as smoking, make it harder for gum tissue to repair itself.
+- Bad habits, such as smoking, make it harder for gum tissue to repair itself by upsetting the balance of repair and breakdown of oral tissues.

-- Poor oral hygiene habits, such as not brushing and flossing on a daily basis, make it easier for gingivitis to develop.
+- Poor oral hygiene habits, such as not brushing and flossing on a daily basis, make it easier for gingivitis to develop resulting in a buildup of soft bacteria and calculus (tartar).

-- Family history of dental disease can be a contributing factor in the development of gingivitis
+- Family history of dental disease can be a contributing factor in the development of gingivitis.
+This is usually a result of the type of bacteria (normal flora) acquired during early life making it more important to control it with brushing and flossing.

 What are the symptoms of periodontal disease?